 Yes.
 Each must be associated with a different email address.

 3. Can I see Instagram pictures on a desktop/laptop or in my browser outside the app?

 ii.
 Privacy Tips

-Deleting comments on Instagram for iPhone
+Deleting comments on Instagram

 This blog is not affiliated with Instagram in any way.
 My knowledge is based on my own experience and experimentation.